- How data are the basis for much economic activity

 In this new surveillance-based economy, our personal data is the resource being mined—but unlike the natural resources which data collection is often compared to, our data supply is infinite.
 According to Silverman, “[s]urveillance capitalism depends on the constant gathering of ‘behavioural surplus,’ or the data exhaust that we produce as part of the normal course of web browsing, app use, and digital consumption.
 All of it is potentially revealing, allowing companies to make sophisticated inferences about who we are, what we want and what we’re likely to do.”
 Every action we take is considered “data” that can be analyzed and fed back into the economy, meaning that there is no end to what can be extracted.
 In itself, data does not have an intrinsic use value or exchange value; rather, the value of personal data is relative to how socioeconomic and political structures enable it to be utilized for the acquisition of wealth or the consolidation of political power.
 In the political sphere, profiling data can be integral to election campaigns, while in the business sphere, consumer data fuels the modern billion-dollar advertising industry, and their ability to create targeted ads that are so precise they know exactly when and where to generate.

 Targeted ads are the most well-known use of personal data.
 By now, it is quite common to have the experience of searching for a product or walking into a store, only to have it show up in their online ads later on.
-While some find targeted ads preferred to irrelevant ones, it is important to take understand that effective targeted advertising requires more than identifying the right product, it can require knowing intimate details about individuals.
-For example, apps used to track women’s cycles are used to sell everything from chocolate bars to hygiene products, to make-up, to baby accessories.
+While some find targeted ads preferred to irrelevant ones, these judgements should be made with the understanding that effective targeted advertising requires more than identifying the right product, it can require knowing intimate details about individuals.
+For example, apps used to track women’s cycles are used to sell everything from chocolate bars to hygiene products, make-up, and baby accessories.
 While that may seem innocent enough, what happens when we consider that “all data is health data“?
 What does it mean when that same data and detailed knowledge about who we are is used to determine your premiums for health insurance?
 Whether or not you qualify for a government program? or your eligibility for a job?
 Are all uses of the data collected for our convenience justifiable?

 Why is Data Collection Problematic?